jhannah/lab-git-101/README.md

 * THE BIG BRAIN AM WINNING AGAIN!
 I AM THE GREETEST!
 NOW I AM LEAVING EARTH, FOR NO RAISEN!
 * Large bet on myself in round one.
-* I was all of history's great robot actors - Acting Unit 0.8; Thespomat; David Duchovny!
+* i WAS ALL OF HISTORY'S GREAT ROBOT ACTORS - aCTING uNIT 0.8; tHESPOMAT; dAVID dUCHOVNY!

 ### Parasites Lost